Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Remove an additional-party link') and the resource ('between an opportunity/project and a party').
-It distinguishes itself from sibling tools by noting that the party is not deleted (different from remove_party) and is reversible by add_additional_party.
+The description clearly states 'Remove an additional-party link between an opportunity/project and a party,' using a specific verb and resource.
+It distinguishes from sibling tool add_additional_party and other remove tools by specifying the link removal and noting that the party itself is not deleted.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.